About

 Bio

 Joseph is motivated by collaboration within academia and industry, with a strong interest in helping others apply and understand machine learning in their domains.
-He believes a drive towards openness, transparency and explainability in artificial intelligence will allow the recent advances in machine learning to spread and contribute to other areas.
-He has previously collaborated on projects involving medicine, climate change, and law - projects that lead to publications in leading journals and conferences.
+He believes a drive towards openness, transparency, and explainability in artificial intelligence will allow the recent advances in machine learning to spread and contribute to other areas.
+He has previously collaborated on projects involving medicine, climate change, and law - projects that led to publications in leading journals and conferences.

-Joseph also has experience working in the start-up industry.
-Using his specialist machine learning knowledge, he contributed to a start-up within the University of Southampton during his master’s degree.
-Joseph is also the co-founder of the Entrepreneurship Interest Group at the Alan Turing Institute.
-During his PhD he has been heavily involved in undergraduate teaching – running lab sessions for modules such as Intelligent Agents and Foundations of Machine Learning.
+Joseph also has experience working in the start-up industry through his current work at Helsing, as well as his previous work at Boon, where he was a Machine Learning Engineer during his master’s degree.
+Joseph was the co-founder of the Entrepreneurship Interest Group at the Alan Turing Institute.
+During his PhD he was heavily involved in undergraduate teaching – running lab sessions for modules such as Intelligent Agents and Foundations of Machine Learning.

 Research Interests

-Joseph’s doctoral research primarily focuses on interpretable machine learning.
+Joseph’s doctoral research primarily focused on interpretable machine learning.
 With the recent rise and successes of deep learning, increasing concern has been raised over the “black box” nature of modern machine learning models and the lack of understanding around how they make predictions.
 Interpretable machine learning represents a drive towards open, transparent, and fair models that are easily understandable.
 Through analysis of models and data, interpretable machine learning can be used to expose bias and shine the light on the inner workings of machine learning.

-Within the broad scope of interpretable machine learning, Joseph’s specific focus is on Multiple Instance Learning (MIL), where data is organised into bags of instances, and each bag is given a single label.
+Within the broad scope of interpretable machine learning, Joseph’s specific focus was on Multiple Instance Learning (MIL), where data is organised into bags of instances, and each bag is given a single label.
 This is in contrast to standard supervised learning, in which every instance is given its own label.
 MIL decision-making is often only dependent on a few key instances in a bag, therefore the aim of interpreting the model is to identify these key instances and understand why they are being used to make decisions.